 Students not only developed the Honor Code, they also enforce it!
 The Honor Board consists of nine students -- three seniors, three juniors, and three sophomores -- as well as three faculty members.

 You'll find that students and faculty are committed to a community where trust and honesty are regarded with the utmost seriousness.
-Unfortunately, however, violations such plagiarism and cheating have occurred and are taken before the Honor Board.
+Unfortunately, however, violations such as plagiarism and cheating have occurred and are taken before the Honor Board.